 Sharon Kinsella.
 Lecturer in Japanese Studies, University of Manchester.
 Author of Schoolgirls, Money and Rebellion in Japan (2013)

 Barbara Geilhorn.
 Lecturer in Japanese Cultural Studies, Freie Universität Berlin.
 Co-editor of Fukushima and the Arts: Negotiating Nuclear Disaster (2017)

 Keith Whittle.
-Researcher, art advisor & producer.
-Lecturer on Modern and Contemporary Japanese Art at Sothebys Institute of Art and associate curator at White Rainbow Gallery, London
+London-based academic, writer and curator.
+Sothebys Institute of Art and associate curator at White Rainbow Gallery, London

 Meryl Doney.
 Curator, co-founder Art Action UK